Natalia Barriga is graduated with a degree in accounting and is in the Master of Accountancy program.

-What is your major and why?
+What was your undergraduate major and why?

-I am pursuing a bachelor of science degree in accounting.
+I pursued a bachelor of science degree in accounting.
 Early in my college career, I had the opportunity to take two introductory accounting courses that really sparked my interest in the subject.
 The equation "assets = liability + stockholder's equity" appealed to me as a puzzle that could be solved by following the rules and exceptions of accounting.
 Through this class and others, such as my managerial accounting course taught by dedicated and passionate professors, my love of accounting grew.
 When the time came for me to choose a major, I extensively researched my options and spoke to several people who worked in the accounting profession.
 I came to realize how important public accountants are.
 These professionals work tirelessly to verify the integrity of corporate finances.
 Without this service, our nation's economy would suffer significantly.
 The Enron corruption scandal revealed the necessity for skilled and ethical auditors; our free market system cannot function correctly without proper auditing of corporate disclosures and financial statements.
 It is my goal to become an auditor and ensure that financial statements are trustworthy, transparent and informative - which will allow the public to have confidence that their investment is being utilized appropriately.

 Why did you choose the Belk College of Business/UNC Charlotte?

 I decided to attend UNC Charlotte because it was simply the best fit for me.
-The prestigious reputation of UNC Charlotte’s Belk College of Business is what motivated me to choose this university for my undergraduate education.
-As a high school senior I knew business was the field for me; I was drawn to the diverse opportunities I would have to apply my degree.
+The prestigious reputation of UNC Charlotte’s Belk College of Business is what motivated me to choose this university for my undergraduate and graduate education.
+As a high school senior, I knew business was the field for me; I was drawn to the diverse opportunities I would have to apply my degree.
 Charlotte is expanding so quickly and I feel that companies will be right at the center of the city’s growth.

 What activities are you involved in when not working/studying?

 I am involved in a number of student organizations and extracurricular activities at UNC Charlotte.
 I am a Resident Advisor in Greek Village, a founding member of Belk College Women in Business Ambassadors Board, Treasurer for the honor society Order of Omega, member of Fellowship of Christian Athletes, cheerleader for the UNC Charlotte Cheerleading squad and a sister of Alpha Delta Pi where I have served as President and Finance Vice President.
 I had a summer internship with the public accounting firm PricewaterhouseCoopers in the assurance department.

 What has been the best part of your academic experience so far?